luyadev/luya-headless-cms-api/README.md

 [![LUYA](https://img.shields.io/badge/Powered%20by-LUYA-brightgreen.svg)](https://luya.io)

-This module provides and out of the box ready **API** in order to consume the CMS informations.
+This module provides and out of the box ready **API** in order to consume the LUYA CMS informations.

-+ The API is public and therefore requires not Authentication.
++ The API is public and therefore requires no authentication.
 + CORS works out of the box.
-+ Only needed informations will be exposed
++ Only required informations will be exposed to public.
-+ Its optimized with caching, which makes it very fast! (@TBD ;-))
++ Its optimized with caching, which makes it very fast!

-This can turn your exists LUYA website into an API which you can used to build your website with a JavaScript Framework like VUE or Angular!
+This can turn your exists LUYA CMS website into an API which you can use to build your website!
+This can be either frontend (JavaScript, Vue, React) or any backend technology.

 ## Installation